 What Are Firewalls?

-Firewalls are the network security systems, which may be either the hardware-based or software-based, which make use of rules for controlling the incoming as well as outgoing network traffic.
+Firewalls are the network security systems, which may be either hardware-based or software-based, which make use of rules for controlling the incoming as well as outgoing network traffic.
 Firewalls act as barriers between trusted networks and untrusted networks.
 It can manage access to various resources of particular systems via positive control models on both software and hardware.
 The network firewall is often made use of to prevent any unauthorized users attempting to access these private networks that are connected to the Internet, specifically the intranets.
+In this post, we are going to see the process of restricting IP using firewalls.

 A primary use case of such network-based security solutions is to categorize and enforce access to many illicit websites containing objectionable material, including gambling and drugs, etc.